seb1080/webOneBiteAtaTime/interview-questions/questions.md

 undefined: Variable have been created, but not value have been assigned to the variable.

-null: Variable is not created or the null have been crated, but no value have been explicitly assign to the variable by the developer.
+null: Variable is not created or the null have been created, but no value have been explicitly assign to the variable by the developer.

+typeof undefine // undefined
+typeof null // "object"

 Question: What will be the output of the following code?